NicoleChivers/BAMP-AP-Notes-18-19/Workshop-2.md

 audio levels should be between -12db and -3db at a maximum monitor with you eyes and ears

-avoid frequency jumps on audio, cut t "zero crossing" (on line) never delete "silence" (background noise)
+avoid frequency jumps on audio, cut to "zero crossing" (on line) never delete "silence" (background noise)

 save each audio file individually